Genomic Data Analysis Online Graduate Certificate

 Jill Wegrzyn

-Jill Wegrzyn is an Associate Professor in the Department of Plant Science and Landscape Architecture at the University of Connecticut.
+Jill Wegrzyn is an Associate Professor in the Department of Ecology and Evolution and Faculty Director of the Computational Biology Core at the University of Connecticut.
 She received her Ph.D. in Information Systems and Technology at the University of California, San Diego.
 Dr. Wegrzyn's research focuses on understanding the genetic basis of complex traits in forest trees and developing genomic tools for their improvement.
 She has published numerous research articles in peer-reviewed journals and has received multiple grants to support her research.
 Further, Dr. Wegrzyn is actively involved in teaching and mentoring students in genomics and bioinformatics, and advises multiple graduate students and postdoctoral researchers.
 Her expertise in genomics data analysis and her passion for teaching make her a pivotal member of the faculty within the Genomics Data Analysis Online Graduate Certificate program.

 Vijender Singh headshot